nuggreat/kOS-scripts/Staging Examples/3) Resources/OVERVIEW.md

 Trigger form: [lib](global_thresholds_trigger.ks) / [example](global_thresholds_trigger_example.ks)

-This method stages once one of the resources on the craft falls below a given amount.
+This method stages once the remaining amount of a resources is below a given threshold at which point it will check the next resource in the list.
-It requires a list of resources and thresholds to be created for it to function.
+The resources and thresholds will be processed one at a time in the order they are passed to function.

 ### tagged tanks